mintu258845/PasswordManager/README.md

 In check_password_level()
-Here I am using nested if loops. outermost loop checks for complexity 1 and assigns the complexity to 1, complexity will be overridden if it matches higher complexity requirements.
+Here I am using nested if loops.
+Outermost loop checks for complexity 1 and assigns the complexity to 1, complexity will be overridden if it matches higher complexity requirements.
 I used this method because, complexity 4 should meet the requiremnt of complexity 3,2 and 1.
 I found this as simple solution compared complex logical operator involved conditions.